kandlagifari/E-commerce-Application-CICD/README.md

 ```
 ![Alt text](pics/01_create-docker-network.png)

-**Step 2:** We will run the React App using a Docker container in a Docker container (more precisely in a Blue Ocean container).
+**Step 2:** We will run the E-Commerce Java Application using a Docker container in a Docker container (more precisely in a Blue Ocean container).
 This practice is called dind, aka `docker in docker`.
 So, please download and run `docker:dind` Docker image using the following command.
 ```shell
 docker run \
   --name jenkins-docker \